eight04/pyXcute/README.rst

 		hello = 'echo hello'
 	)

-If it is the name of another task, it will execute that task:
+If it is the name of another task, pyxcute will execute that task:

 .. code:: python